robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

       showInNavBar: false
       showInDashboardWidget: false
       sportTypesToInclude: ['Walk', 'Hike']
+gear:
     # Optional, Used to enrich gear with data that cannot be configured in Strava.
     stravaGear:
       - gearId: 'g12337767'
         # Used to calculate the relative cost per workout and hour.
         purchasePrice:
           amountInCents: 123456
           currency: 'EUR'
+    # Optional, this is useful for gear that Strava doesn't allow you to track
+    # Read how to configure on https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/custom-gear
+    customGear: []
 zwift:
   # Optional, your Zwift level (1 - 100).
 Will be used to render your Zwift badge.
 Leave empty to disable this feature
   level: null